Graduate Diploma in Object Conservation West Dean

 Phil is a BAFRA accredited conservator/restorer based in Buckinghamshire.
 He has twenty years experience in private practice running a small business providing a professional conservation/restoration service.

-Subject Tutor Books and Library Materials
+Subject Leader, Books and Library Materials